eric-cc-su/eric-cc-su.github.io/_posts/2015-10-18-barcrawl-deployed.md

 tags: [website, bar, barcrawl, app]
 ---

+I am pleased to announce that gobarcrawl.com has become official!

 In my [previous post]({% post_url 2015-10-16-barcrawl-announcement %})
 announcing the Barcrawl project, I mentioned that a web app was in the works to create a bar crawl route based on the most popular bars found by Yelp and